QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

   'publicEffectOrCause': "publicEffectOrCause_example", // String | Example:
   'exactMatch': true, // Boolean | Require exact match 'variableCategoryId': 56, // Number | Example: 13
-  'includePrivate': true, // Boolean | Include non-public variables in results 'searchPhrase': "searchPhrase_example", // String | Example: %Body Fat% 'synonyms': "synonyms_example", // String | Example: %McDonalds hotcake%
+  'includePrivate': true, // Boolean | Include user-specific variables in results 'searchPhrase': "searchPhrase_example", // String | Example: %Body Fat% 'synonyms': "synonyms_example", // String | Example: %McDonalds hotcake%
   'taggedVariableId': 56, // Number | Id of the tagged variable (i.e. Lollipop) you would like to get variables it can be tagged with (i.e. Sugar).
 Converted measurements of the tagged variable are included in analysis of the tag variable (i.e. ingredient).